mirzafahad/embedded_c_style_guide/style_guide.md

 <hr>

 #### Keywords to Use Frequently
-- Use `static` keyword for any variables that do not need to be visible outside of the module in which they are declared.
+- Use the `static` keyword for any variables that do not need to be visible outside of the module in which they are declared.
 For example, any global variable declared in C files.
 At the module-level, global variables and functions declared static are protected from external use.
 Heavyhanded use of static in this way thus decreases coupling between modules.

 - The `const` keyword shall be used:
     - To declare variables that should not be changed after initialization.